 Common appetite suppressants include 5-Hydroxytryptophan (more commonly known as 5-HTP), Glucomannan and Garcinia Cambogia.

-5-HTP converts to serotonin in the central nervous system, which is a key neurotransmitter which controls various important aspects of your wellbeing including sleep and appetite.
+5-HTP converts to serotonin in the central nervous system, which is a key neurotransmitter that controls various important aspects of your wellbeing including sleep and appetite.
 The use of the supplement has been shown to curb appetite, as well as helping to improve mood and sleep quality.

-Glucomannan is a soluble fibre and is a bilking agent which expands in the intestinal tract.
+Glucomannan is a soluble fibre and is a bilking agent that expands in the intestinal tract.
 This helps you to feel full with smaller amounts of food.
 It also helps to stabilise blood glucose levels, which can help avoid excessive cravings for certain foods.

-Garcinia Cambogia contains a compound which works to increase serotonin levels, and also aids with fat burning by stopping the ATP-citrate lyase enzyme from producing fat for storage.
+Garcinia Cambogia contains a compound that works to increase serotonin levels, and also aids with fat burning by stopping the ATP-citrate lyase enzyme from producing fat for storage.
 It’s effectiveness as a fat burner is yet to be proven.